 Collection and Sales of Second-hand Clothes

-Our second-hand clothes collection contributes to reduction of waste, saves precious resources through reuse, provides affordable clothing to people in both hemispheres - and it ultimately enables us to undertake invaluable development work.
+Our second-hand clothes collection contributes to the reduction of waste, saves precious resources through reuse, provides affordable clothing to people in both hemispheres, and ultimately enables us to undertake invaluable development work.

-Our goal is to ensure that all clothing and footwear is used in the best possible way for the benefit of people and environment.
+Our goal is to ensure that all clothing and footwear are used in a way that benefits both people and the environment.

 Our second-hand clothes system is a people-to-people system.
-There is close contact between the sorting centres in Europe and the clothes sales projects in Africa.
+The sorting centres in Europe and the clothes sales projects in Africa are in close contact.

 Why second-hand clothes industry matters and Humana People to People's approach